Ecommerce personalization examples & strategies to optimize the customer experience

 What are the challenges of implementing ecommerce personalization?

 Ecommerce personalization comes with some challenges if you don’t have the data infrastructure to collect and analyze customer behavior.
-As an added layer, you’ll also need the right marketing integrations to translate that data into a personalized experience on your website.
+As an added layer, you’ll also need the right marketing integrations to translate that data into a personalized experience on your website and in the messages you send.